Typical A-level offer

 ABC with A in Mathematics or BBB with B in Mathematics

-In choosing to study the the Pure Mathematics and Statistics Degree at Aberystwyth University you will uncover a fascinating and challenging discipline that combines the identification and analysis of shapes and patterns with data collation and calculation.
-Mathematics and statistics are fundamentally important to modern society, contributing to numerous facets of life, including science, engineering, technology and finance.
-The the Pure Mathematics and Statistics Degree covers the essential core disciplines, supplemented by a great choice of elective specialities.
-You will be taught in lectures and practical classes with good staff/student ratios.
-Graduates of the the Pure Mathematics and Statistics Degree are in significant demand across many industries for their problem-solving abilities, clear analytical thought processes and capacity for logical argument.
+Pure Mathematics and Statistics Degree at Aberystwyth University will allow you to uncover a fascinating and challenging discipline that combines the identification and analysis of shapes and patterns with data collation and calculation.
+Mathematics and statistics are fundamentally important to modern society, contributing to numerous facets of life, including science, engineering, technology and finance.Graduates of the Pure Mathematics and Statistics Degree are in significant demand across many industries for their problem-solving abilities, clear analytical thought processes and capacity for logical argument.

-Why study Pure Mathematics and Statistics at Aberystwyth?
+Why study Mathematics at Aberystwyth University?

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - Applied Statistics

 - Introduction to Numerical Analysis and its applications *

 - Complex Analysis

 * Also available partially or entirely through the medium of Welsh